 The Digital Transformation Council seeks to enable industry, energy, and public sector professionals driving or impacted by digital transformation to keep abreast of the many emerging technologies and business trends, to learn from others on similar journeys, and to leverage these trends and technologies to achieve transformational growth.

 Council members benefit from access to community of peers.
-They can tap the latest thinking from thought leaders, download research documents from the Council Library, participate in quarterly web meetings and other events, interact with ARC analysts, and request facilitated meetings with suppliers or other community members
+They can tap the latest thinking from thought leaders, download research documents from the Council Library, participate in monthly web meetings and other events, interact with ARC analysts, and request facilitated meetings with suppliers or other community members

 - The Council consists of members drawn from executives, vice presidents, and managers at end user organizations, together with representatives from ARC.